What is ESG?

 Governance is the system by which organisations are directed and controlled.
 It deals largely with the structures and mechanisms in place between the constituent parts of an organisation’s operations, for example: the directors; the board (and its sub-committees); and the shareholders.
 Governance issues may include: executive benefits and compensation; bribery and corruption; shareholder rights; business ethics; board diversity; board structure; director independence; risk management; whistle-blowing schemes; stakeholder dialogue; lobbying and disclosure.
 Transparency and accountability are key to good corporate governance, which includes: the provision of good quality information in a timely manner; and documenting clear and credible decision-making processes.
 Governance may also include the implications an organisation’s strategy has on environmental and social issues, and how the strategy is implemented.

 NILGOSC believes that these factors should be taken into account when managing the Scheme’s assets, subject to its overriding fiduciary duty to maximise the financial return on investments.
 NILGOSC has developed a Statement of Responsible Investment to outline how such issues are incorporated into its investment practices.
 As a means of demonstrating its commitment to responsible investment practices, NILGOSC has adopted the United Nations supported Principles for Responsible Investment (PRI) and exercises its vote at all company meetings in which it has a shareholding as a means of expressing concern over ESG issues.
-NILGOSC also engages with companies: directly, by issuing engagement letters to UK and other European listed companies; in collaboration with other investors through collaborative engagements; and indirectly, via its Investment Managers.
+NILGOSC also engages with companies: directly, by issuing engagement letters to UK and other European listed companies in its actively managed equity portfolios; in collaboration with other investors through collaborative engagements; and indirectly, via its Investment Managers.
 NILGOSC seeks to improve corporate behaviour and protect shareholder value by maintaining effective shareholder oversight.

 Responsible Investment